-Because of this, students own their academic experience, and GCU encourages parents to promote their student's maturity and independence while in college to prepare for the workforce.
+In higher education students own their academic experience.
+We encourage you to promote your student's maturity and independence while in college to prepare for the workforce.
 Just as your student's future boss will not call you to discuss their performance, nor will University faculty and staff.
 In most cases, you will hear about your student's experiences directly from them.
-While we understand your immediate reaction is likely to get involved, as you would have when they were in high school, college is different, and this responsibility transitions to the student.
+While we understand your immediate reaction is likely to get involved, as you would have when they were in high school, in college this responsibility transitions to the student.
 Please know we will work directly with your student to troubleshoot and resolve any areas of concern.
 If your student expresses concern, you should discuss with your student the ways they have engaged in appropriate communication to resolve the issue.
 If your student does not know where to initiate the dialogue, their Student Services Counselor (SSC) is the best starting point.

-While at GCU, your student is responsible for their own academic, personal, and spiritual growth, and we look forward to working with them as they foster and develop these important life skills.
+We look forward to working with your student as they develop their own academic, personal, and spiritual growth, as they are important life skills.
 We believe that the more familiar parents are with college, the more you will be prepared to help your student effectively navigate their time at GCU.
 Our goal is to provide you with helpful information that will assist you in supporting your student's success.